LSZ2001/Audiovisual-causal-inference/README.md

 ## *utils*
 #### Helper functions
-- **heterotype_to_sigmafun.m** generates symbolic functions for the sensory noise function sigma(s) from the function family names "constant" or "exp".
+- **heterotype_to_sigmafun.m** is for parametric models only.
+It generates symbolic functions for the sensory noise function sigma(s) from the function family names "constant" or "exp".
 - **complete_thetaua_for_ujointFits.m** is for parametric model's NLL on UA data only.
 It completes the UA parameters by joining UA unique parameters and UA+UV shared parameters.
 - **merge_ujoint_badsbounds.m** and **sigmafun_badsbounds_comprehensive.m** output the parameter bounds for BADS model fitting, according to the parametric model specifications.
 - **qtrapz.m** is code for trapezoidal numerical integration, used for computing posterior means.